Kalanchoe beharensis: Carbon fixation

-The first field study of crassulacean acid metabolism, a type of carbon fixation, has been done on Kalanchoe beharensis ‘Drake del Castillo’, in a paper by Kluge et al. entitled "In situ studies of crassulacean acid metabolism in Kalanchoe beharensis Drake Del Castillo, a plant of the semi-arid southern region of Madagascar."
-The study includes information on diel patterns of CO2 exchange and transpiration.
-It also includes measurements of fluctuations in organic acid levels, PEP carboxylase properties and water relations.
-Some conclusions of this study are that Kalanchoe beharensis advantageously performs CAM fully during the entire arid seasons, avoiding CAM idling.
-It can do this because of its ability to maintain the correct water balance in its leaves, even in periods of drought.
+The first field study of crassulacean acid metabolism (CAM), a type of carbon fixation, by Kalanchoe beharensis was conducted on the cultivar 'Drake del Castillo', and published in a paper titled In situ studies of crassulacean acid metabolism in Kalanchoe beharensis Drake Del Castillo, a plant of the semi-arid southern region of Madagascar (by Kluge et al.); the study included information on diel patterns of CO2 exchange, transpiration, measurements of fluctuations in organic acid levels and PEP carboxylase properties and water relations.
+Some conclusions of the study were that K. beharensis advantageously and fully performs CAM during the entirety of the dry season, avoiding CAM idling; this is possible due to the species' ability to store and maintain sufficient moisture in its succulent leaves, specifically for rationing in periods of drought.

 Cultivation

-It may be grown as a houseplant or outdoors in mostly frost-free landscapes and is not toxic to dogs if it has not been treated with any chemicals (according to the National Animal Poison Information network).
-This plant needs full to partial sun, with intermediate to warm temperatures above 5 C. It will survive frost on a scale from light to moderate.
-For growth in a greenhouse K. beharensis will grow in a mixture of equally distributed loam and sand, and gravel for drainage.
+It may be grown as a houseplant in a bright, sunny windows with sufficient aeration to prevent the proliferation of insect pests.
+They may live outdoors in mostly frost-free landscapes.
+It is naturally toxic to humans and cats, and may irritate and itch expose skin; the species is (reportedly) not toxic to dogs, provided the plant has not been treated with any chemicals (according to the National Animal Poison Information network).
+This plant needs full to partial sun, with intermediate to warm temperatures above 5 C. It will survive random bouts of frost on a scale from light to moderate, preferring to avoid it altogether.
+For growth in a greenhouse, K. beharensis will grow in a mixture of equal parts loam and sand, and one part extra perlite, pumice or other inert material for aeration and drainage.
 The plant should be dry before watering again, as too much water will kill it.
-Watering should occur every 14–20 days during the growing season.
-In the winter months it should be watered sparingly.
-The species is resilient and will survive if neglected.
+Watering should occur every 10–14 days during the growing season.
+In the winter months it should be watered sparingly, possibly only once every thirty days.
+The species is highly resilient and will survive times of neglect if generally protected from harsh sun for prolonged periods.

-Propagation is by seed, stem cuttings, or by leaf cuttings, in which the mid rib should be cut in various places.
-The cuttings should be grown on a sandy substrate.
-In many instances, numerous varieties of Kalanchoe will not only root from freshly pruned leaves, they will form new baby plantlets right from the very center of the removed leaf.
+Propagation is by seed, though most frequently and effectively is achieved via cuttings.
+Plants may be propagated with any stem, petiole or leaf cuttings, in which the mid-rib may be cut in various places, as the entire plant readily grows new roots when divided.
+The cuttings should be grown on a sandy, loose substrate and kept out of direct sun, but still given plenty of bright shade and indirect light.
+Dried sphagnum moss is also a viable substrate for propagating on, as it absorbs adequate moisture for developing plants while being aerated enough to prevent rotting.
+Leaf propagates are highly worthwhile in most instances, as the leaves of K. beharensis not only grow roots at the base or at the site of a cut, but will form new plantlets directly from the surface of the leaf itself, often at random.